 Will it win or die?
 That’s a hell of a cast; combine it with the comic’s still-hooky premise, and we might be looking at another Legion or Fargo-level success story for FX.
 (But it’s still no Thrones.)
 [William Hughes]

 What is it?
 HBO announced in July 2017 that Game Of Thrones showrunners David Benioff and D.B.
 Weiss would next be helming Confederate, a sprawling alternate history in which the South won the Civil War, leading to a present with still-legal slavery.
 The response was… bad.
 Roxane Gay called it “slavery fan fiction,” and Ta-Nehisi Coates excoriated it in The Atlantic.
-HBO CEO Richard Plepler later apologized for the rollout, asking for people to reserve judgment, but it may all have been for naught, as Benioff and Weiss were tapped to helm a whole new Star Wars series in February of this year, thus occupying them for the foreseeable future.
+HBO CEO Richard Plepler later apologized for the rollout, asking for people to reserve judgment, but it may all have been for naught, as Benioff and Weiss were tapped to helm a whole new Star Wars series in February 2018, thus occupying them for the foreseeable future.

 How far along is it?
 It seemed to have some real momentum upon its blundered announcement, with Nichelle Tramble Spellman and Malcolm Spellman on tap as writers for the show.
 HBO President Casey Bloys has said the series wasn’t shelved just yet, but merely paused until Benioff and Weiss finish up with their Star Wars project.

 Will it win or die?
 Of all HBO’s post-Thrones tentpole possibilities, this is the resident fail-son, an embarrassment to the family name.
 It’s going nowhere, even if it somehow does make it into production.
 [Clayton Purdom]